What is Google Cloud HSM? How to Protect Data in Google Cloud?

 Future-Proofing:

-In choosing encryption algorithms, consider forecasting future needs as well as technological developments.
-Figure out algorithms which are able to handle emergent threats and can be enhanced to meet your security needs over the course of time.
+When choosing encryption algorithms, consider forecasting future needs and technological developments.
+Figure out algorithms that are able to handle emergent threats and can be enhanced to meet your security needs over time.

 How to Protect Data in Google Cloud?